 French Bulldog baby teeth start to grow through at the same time their eyes begin to open.
 Unless you are breeder, you won’t be there for this dental development stage as the puppy will still be with his mother (here’s the best time for pups and mums to be separated).

 In terms of which baby teeth come first it’s usually in this order:

 - Canine teeth (at which point they can start on solid foods).

 - Pre-molars (stop coming through after about 6 weeks).

 There will be 28 baby teeth in total and they should fully stop growing through at around 8 weeks of age (which is the minimum age you can take a puppy home).

 2. French Bulldogs start teething and growing adult teeth – age 12 weeks onwards

 French Bulldog puppies don’t hold on to their baby teeth for very long.
 They will start to fall out, being pushed out by the adult ones.

 When do French Bulldogs start teething?
 French Bulldog puppies will start to teeth at around 3 months of age.
-Their baby and milk teeth will then start to fall out, being pushed out by the adult teeth.
+They then start to lose their baby and milk teeth which will start to fall out, being pushed out by the adult teeth.
 The 28 milk teeth will eventually be replaced by 42 adult teeth.